Pavsacha Nibandh

 Pavsacha Nibandh is an Indian Marathi-language short film directed by Nagraj Manjule.
 It is produced by Balkrishna Manjule, Sheshraj Manjule, and Gargee Kulkarni.
 The film won the Best Director in Non-Feature Film and Best Audiography in Non-feature Film categories at the 65th National Film Awards in 2018.
 It depicts the challenges faced by the child's mother as she endeavors to bring her intoxicated husband back home.

 The film was premiered at the National Film Archive of India in Pune on 2 September 2018.
 It was released on 15 July 2020 and available for streaming on ZEE5.

 Plot

 A small boy is given a school assignment to write an essay on monsoons and all its numerous rewards.
 On his way back to his thatched-roof house at one end of this small village in the Western Ghats, he runs into his father lying drunk on the road.
-Here, we see his family struggle to get through this day when the rain won't let it.
-This boy has to finish his essay in time for school the next day.
+There, is seen his family struggle to get through this day, despite him having to finish his essay in time for school the next day.